jevaunD/hidden_data_collection_detector/README.md

 3. Toggle on **Developer mode** in the left sidebar.
 4. Click **"Load unpacked"**.
 5. Select the folder containing this extension's files.
-6. The extension will appear in your toolbar — ready to use!
+6. The extension will appear in your toolbar and be ready to use!

 ---